 3. Buying Books: How Do I Quit

-One Redditor, an acknowledged bookworm, relied on buying books and reached out for help stopping this habit as she ran out of room at home.
+Another person, an acknowledged bookworm, relied on buying books and reached out for help stopping this habit as she ran out of room at home.
 Suggestions piled in, but she said, “Every time someone tells me “but libraries exist,” I want to slap them and say “BUT I CAN’T PUT LIBRARY BOOKS ON MY SHELF AND USE THEM FOR EMOTIONAL SUPPORT.”

 Others tried to warm her up to the Libby app or visit thrift bookstores or Friends of the Library.
-One person said she couldn’t take out library books unless they have an auto-renewal feature because she couldn’t finish a book in a month.
+One person said she couldn’t take out library books unless they had an auto-renewal feature because she couldn’t finish a book in a month.

-A popular choice for buying clothing at second-hand outlets popped up from one Redditor, saying, “I started buying clothes on eBay, Poshmark, and Mercari to get cute clothes while avoiding supporting brands that are unethical or owned by unlikeable people.
+A popular choice for clothing at second-hand outlets popped up from one person, saying, “I started buying clothes on eBay, Poshmark, and Mercari to get cute clothes while avoiding supporting brands that are unethical or owned by unlikeable people.
 I quickly realized that everything I could want, including jewelry, gets sold secondhand for way less, many times even new with the tag attached.
 That’s basically how I get 90% of my clothing now.”

-5. Sell Unwanted Clothes via Reduce, Recycle Reuse
+5. Sell Unwanted Clothes via Reduce Recycle Reuse

-Many agreed that they buy clothes at reduced prices, then when they tire of that skirt or outfit, it doesn’t stay long in their closet.
+Many agree that they buy clothes at reduced prices, then when they tire of that skirt or outfit, it doesn’t stay long in their closet.
 They donate it or, more likely, recycle it by “poshing it.”
 A discussion ensued about the order of the three “R’s ” as to whether users should reduce, reuse, and recycle, but some believed that recycling is most important.
-A cacophony of commenters say do whatever works for you, but all agreed that saving and making money is fun.
+A cacophony of commenters say to do whatever works for you, but all agreed that saving and making money is fun.